NOTE: Updated as of August 2018.

-This is list of personal supplies that I generally use and is quite typical of what most artist carry and use.
-The list is to be taken as a general guide but please pay particular attention to the colors and panels/pads.
-I would like students to make sure they have a complete painting kit, just as if they are going out to paint on their own.
+This is a list of personal supplies that I generally use and is quite typical of what most artists carry and use.
+The list is to be taken as a general guide, but please pay particular attention to the colors and panels/pads.
+I would like students to make sure they have a complete painting kit, just as if they were going out to paint on their own.

 Cadmium yellow light (or pale, depending on brand)